What is the difference between an Account Manager vs Account Executive?

 The difference is that their involvement is more direct, as they’re responsible for driving sales.

-Account Executives are often the first point of contact and find and actively engage with potential clients to drive sales.
+Essentially, they find and actively engage with potential clients to drive sales.

 It’s important to note that Account Executives differ from company executives because they typically do not hold managerial positions.